-According to LeadingAge PA, the “Manager of the Year” award is presented to “an outstanding mentor who has nurtured, coached, counseled and encouraged others in order to help them develop personally and professionally as an individual and/or as part of a team.”
+According to LeadingAge PA, the “Manager of the Year” award is for “an outstanding mentor who has nurtured, coached, counseled and encouraged others in order to help them develop personally and professionally as an individual and/or as part of a team.”

 Swonger has been with WRC for 34 years.
 She oversees WRC’s home care, home health and hospice agency In Home Solutions, as well as the supportive housing and personal care divisions, which include seven WRC communities.

 Her division within WRC had the lowest employee turnover rate and the highest rate of internal promotions throughout the past year.